JdenHartog/vu_ams/vu_ams/vu_ams.md

 - *Device name* "COM3" for example ("autodetect" by default).
 - *Send marker* The marker number to send.
 Value between 0 and 65535.
 Also a variable like "[AMSmarker]" can be used.
+- *Use number from title* The marker number to send will be extracted from the item title.

 ## Note